 You can prepare for a water service interruption by storing water in the fridge for drinking.
 Store water in your bathtub, clean pails, sinks, jugs or any clean container that is appropriate to hold water.

 Ensure all your equipment that relies on water is handled according to the manufacturer's specifications.
 For example, air conditioners may be required to be powered off.
 Other equipment may have bypass valves or shut off valves that should be turned on or off.
 If you are not sure what to do, contact the manufacturer or the place of purchase.

 Frequently Asked Questions:

-My water has an unusual taste/odor, is it safe to drink?
+My water has an unusual taste/odour, is it safe to drink?

 Yes, your water is safe to drink.
 Unusual tastes and odours are aesthetic in nature and do not pose a health risk.
 Please contact the Town so we can monitor your location?

-Where can I find more information of water treatment?
+Where can I find more information on water treatment?